 Deferred Outflows/Inflows of Resources - In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and will not be recognized as an expense until then.
-The Agency has two items that meet this criterion, contributions made to the pension and OPEB plans in 2022 fiscal year.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net assets that applies to a future period and will not be recognized as an expense until then.
+The Agency has two items that meet this criterion, contributions made to the pension and OPEB plans in 2023 fiscal year.
 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
-The Agency has three items that meets the criterion for this category - deferrals of pension and OPEB expense and deferrals of lease expense.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period and so will not be recognized as revenue until then.
+The Agency has two items that meets the criterion for this category - deferrals of pension and OPEB expense.

-Current Pronouncements - Effective July 1, 2021, the Agency implemented GASB 87, Leases.
-GASB 87 establishes standards for accounting and financial reporting for leases by lessors and lessees.
-As a lessee, the Agency will record a right-to-use asset and a corresponding lease liability on the statement of net position and will amortize the leased asset on a straight-line basis over the lease term on the statement of changes in net position.
-The effect on the financial statements as a result of this implementation was to record a right-to-use asset and lease liability in the amount of \$4,549,361 on the statement of net position as of July 1, 2021.
+Current Pronouncements - Effective July 1, 2022, the Agency implemented GASB 96, SBITAs, which provides a definition of Subscriptions and provides uniform guidance for accounting and financial reporting for such transactions.
+As a lessee, the Agency will record a ROU asset and a corresponding lease liability on the statement of net position and will amortize the leased asset on a straight-line basis over the lease term on the statement of changes in net position.
+Further, the reporting of a subscription asset (ROU asset) and a related liability will enhance the relevance and reliability of the financial statements.
 There was no effect on net position as a result of this implementation.
+See Notes 6 and 15 for further detail.